 It is a detailed assessment with the benefit of hindsight in an attempt to provide lessons and insight into how such events can transpire, the visible warning signs, and why such warnings should never be ignored.

-Both Dean Mellberg and Bud Holland displayed behavior which others recognized as red flags.
-Behavior which caused enough concern for it to be reported through the appropriate channels in the expectation that action would be taken.
+Both Dean Mellberg and Bud Holland displayed behavior that others recognized as red flags.
+Behavior that caused enough concern for it to be reported through the appropriate channels in the expectation that action would be taken.
 In both cases, this action did not materialize and the events on two separate days in one week in June 1994 will be a lasting reminder as to why warning signs should always be addressed.
-In Warnings Unheeded, Andy Brown has encapsulated the importance of these lessons and provided a book which serves a very important purpose.
+In Warnings Unheeded, Andy Brown has encapsulated the importance of these lessons and provided a book that serves a very important purpose.